darkreactions/DRP/README.md

 original input features) can be downloaded through the site interface, the "expanded" CSV is only accessible on the backend.
 For convenience, the "fileFunctions.py" python file contains a `writeExpandedCSV(filename)` function that will write a full, expanded CSV to the system.
+For even more convenience, this function is wrapped by a management command:

+> python manage.py writeCSV filename.csv

 If you need to access the data in a CSV-like format through a library such as d3.js, it is recommended that you use a Django view and